iov-one/weave/docs/index.rst

 ==================

 We are in the process of doing a large overhaul on the docs.
-Until we are finshed, please look at the
+Until we are finished, please look at the
 `older version of the docs <index_old.html>`__ for more complete (if outdated) information